ucsb-cs148-w24/project-pj10-spotifai/README.md

 - User can sort playlists by danceability, energy, and valence.
 - AI song generation from an image or text.
 See: [Google's MusicLM](https://google-research.github.io/seanet/musiclm/examples/)
 - Instagram story creator.
+- Download song animation.
+- Add Spotify search functionality to allow users to search for songs and add to their playlists.